 It depends on the app, though downloading them is usually free.
-There is the possibility that you will have to pay trading, deposit, or withdrawal fees, so make sure you source a breakdown of fees before you get started.
+There is the possibility that you will have to pay fees, so make sure you source a breakdown of them before you get started.

 This depends on the service you are using.
 The fees will not be any greater than those on an online account, but they can apply to deposits, withdrawals and trades and typically range from 1-2%.

 Yes.
 They have been developed for years and a great deal of effort has been made to ensure they are secure, and most apps are actually safer than websites nowadays.

 Yes, by various financial authorities.
 Provided you choose an app that has a good reputation, you can rest assured that regulators are keeping a close eye on things.
 Moreover, your funds are protected by insurance backers, so if the company you have an account with goes bankrupt, you are protected.

 It depends on where you live, and you will often be subject to some form of capital gains tax.
 If you live in the UK, you pay tax on earnings over £12,300, and you can find more details on the government website.

 Yes, you can.
 This is a good way of gaining greater exposure to the value of a certain currency, though it also heightens the amount of risk you will face, so exercise caution.

 Yes, because trading forex and CFDs are essentially the same things.
 When trading forex via a broker, this will always be done with CFDs: rather than owning the currencies outright, you own the value change as the price fluctuates.

 Some do, yes.
 Some have desktop websites that are integrated with the mobile app, whereas others are only available on mobile devices.
 Having access to the same account on mobile and desktop can give you a lot of options, and generally makes a service more flexible.